 However, in another situation, for example, in an office drama, a static camera could help heighten the tension.
 With nowhere to escape, the audiece is forced to warch and wait while the drama goes on.

 This is pretty much a no-brainer – to play around with camera movement, shot size, composition, and focus, you need… a camera.

-As the cinematographer, you'll be responsible for choosing the right camera for film production.
+Cinematography means choosing the right camera for the film production.
 And with so many camera options out there, it's quit frankly easy to get lost.